top of page

 Poland

-The next set, published in 2004 by Wydawnictwo Albatros, has just about snuck past both my ‘reuses UK art’ and ‘is a bit dull’ filters because I think the cut-through device makes these more unique and interesting than they appear at a glance.
+The next set, published in 2004 by Wydawnictwo Albatros, has just about snuck through both my ‘reuses UK art’ and ‘is a bit dull’ filters because I think the cut-through device makes these more unique and interesting than they appear at a glance.
 We also see again the ‘constellation’ motif used, presumably influenced by those lovely 2002 US editions and it really lifts the covers.

 The current editions, published in 2018 by MAG, are similarly near that borderline of potential dullness.

+The Northern Lights cover is the weak link here.
 A compass dial is a relevant enough object to depict, this being a book all about heading north, but the problem is that a compass dial is such a generic image and just feels cliparty.
 Of this set, the other volumes have far more specific character that might actually draw in a reader.

 A much more personal niggle is the crossed lines across each cover.
 To my designer’s eyes those look like the lines on a graphic in the process of being resized!